Gman-Superfly/AKIRA/experiments/experiments_supporting_literature_and_reference/015_EXP_ATTENTION_VORTICES/015_EXP_ATTENTION_VORTICES.md

 - **Quantization:** Discrete winding numbers (±1, ±2, ...) indicate topological stability

 **From BEC_CONDENSATION_INFORMATION.md (§7.1):**
 > "Vortices are topological defects in condensate phase.
 Circulation is quantized due to single-valuedness of wavefunction.
-Winding number n is topological invariant — cannot change by smooth deformation.
+Winding number n is topological invariant, it cannot change by smooth deformation.
 Vortices are stable structures."

 **From SPECTRAL_BELIEF_MACHINE.md (§4.1):**
 > "Attention can be viewed as flow: aᵢⱼ = amplitude of information flow from token j to token i.
 Causal structure constrains flow direction.
 Concentration patterns may form stable topological structures."